jlangner15/parenthesisCheck/README.md

 <br>

-The algorithm utilizes a stack data structure.
-This is a data structure that follows a First In Last Out principle.
+The algorithm utilizes a stack data structure that follows a First In Last Out principle.
 As we search through the input, upon every occurrence of an open parenthesis '(' we add it to the stack.
 When we encounter a closed parenthesis ')' we check that the top of the stack contains a '('.
 If so, we Pop it off the stack i.e remove it and continue.
-If we encounter another type of opening or an empty stack with a closing parenthesis then we return false as it isn't nested properly.If we search the entire string and our stack still has elements return False.
+If we encounter another type of opening or an empty stack with a closing parenthesis then we return false as it isn't nested properly.
+If we search the entire string and our stack still has elements return False.
 If we search the entire input and our stack is empty then we can return True.

 <br>